MaximilianoChahla/frosty-app/README.md

 # Setting up Streamlit environment

+In this section we will configure our keys to use them into our Streamlit application.

 ## Configure secrets file
 Since our application will connect to Snowflake and OpenAI, we need a way to securely store our credentials.
 Luckily, [Streamlit's secrets management feature](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management) allows us to store secrets securely and access them in our Streamlit app as environment variables.